AndySomogyi/sbmlsolver/docs/source/Installation/installation.rst

 Building roadrunner tests
 --------------------------

-I you want the tests compiled you need to add an extra option to the cmake command that was used in step 4.
+I you want the tests compiled you need to add an extra option to the cmake command that was used in step 4 but is repeated here for convenience.

 Use the `-DBUILD_TESTS=ON` option.
 Remember that in the following script to change Release to Debug is you are creating the debug version.